Aloha Wela Wela, Charley Stoddard!

 In the course of Stoddard’s life, attitudes toward “maleness” and “femaleness” and toward sexuality in general were changing.
 The “feminine” was linked with the religious impulse, the unconscious, spontaneity and creativity.
 Homosexuality was not yet as defined or feared as it later became.
 People of the same sex might hold hands, embrace or kiss without necessarily arousing notice.
 But whether the late 1800s was a “more innocent” time could be debated; any undeniable appearance of adult homosexual behavior was met with horror and possibly draconian legal treatment.

 The year of Oscar Wilde’s trial and imprisonment, 1895, might be viewed as a turning point.
-From then on, homosexuality began to be thought of as a deviation, a sin and a crime.
+From then on, homosexuality was readily defined as not just a deviation, but a sin and a crime.
 Homosexual activities, secret to begin with, were forced to go even further underground.
 The once free wheeling Bohemian community of San Francisco returned in the late 18th and early 19th centuries to the Philistine world of prosperity, respectability and social structure.

 Aimée Crocker would be branded an “adventuress,” which at the time was a code for a promiscuous man-eater.
 Even though Aimée spent most of her life rebelling against gender inscriptions and societal norms, she wanted to regain some control of the wild narratives that the popular media spun.
 There were those in high society, in the church and in the press who painted her as a sexual deviant.
 Crocker pushed back: